 Product Owner Proxy vs. Scrum Master

-As you can see, they have different responsibilities that require different knowledge and different skillset.
+As you can see, they have different responsibilities that require different knowledge and different skills.
 One is responsible for the product vision (making sure that the team builds the right product), while the other is responsible for the development process itself (making sure that it is built efficiently).

 Product Owner Proxy vs. Product Owner